 Conclusion

-Logging serves the economical industry, but we need to handle carefully for the prevention of environmental disasters or damage.
-Having the right approach, logging can coexist with the conservation of forest.
+Logging serves the economic industry, but we need to handle it carefully the prevent environmental disasters or damage.
+Having the right approach, logging can coexist with the conservation of the forest.

 Remember that every single piece of paper, every wooden piece of furniture has its story – a journey from the core of a forest to our homes.
-We must ensure that it’s a story of sustainability and love for our planet Earth’s beauty.
+We must ensure that it’s a story of sustainability and love for our planet Earth.